minireference/structure-api/BLOG.md

 ## Mon 10 Apr 2017 16:58:23 EDT

-This might might be useful for dumping the DB as SQL for later comparison
+This might be useful for dumping the DB as SQL for later comparison

     pg_dump  --data-only --table ?? --table ??? struct